Roger Corman: Concorde Pictures

 The case with New World settled out of court.
 In March 1985 Corman announced he would establish a new distribution "cooperative", Concorde Pictures, where producers could get relatively cheap distribution from Concorde in exchange for contributing to the company's overhead.
 Their first releases were Corman productions School Spirit, Wheels of Fire and Barbarian Queen.
-Concorde later merged with a low budget production company, Cinema Group, and announced plans to make 15-20 films a year.
+Concorde later merged with a low-budget production company, Cinema Group, and announced plans to make 15–20 films a year.
+The first release between Cinema Release and Concorde was Streetwalkin', a more serious drama from Joan Freeman.